peps/tari-dot-com/privacy_policy.md

 ### Self-Custody of Personal and Transaction Data

-We offer the Services to enable you to self-custody your Tari and similarly seek for you to self-custody your personal information and transaction history.
+We offer the Services to enable you to self-custody your Tari **tokens** and similarly seek for you to self-custody your personal information and transaction history.
 Accordingly, the information we collect about you is very limited and generally for the purpose of providing and improving the Services we offer to you.

 ### Active Collection of Information